sharktrexer/Snake_Game/README.md

 Try to get the highest score possible!

 ### Instructions
-To run you need to download python [here](https://www.python.org/downloads) __AND__ pygame [here](https://www.pygame.org/wiki/GettingStarted)
+1. To run you need to download python [here](https://www.python.org/downloads) __AND__ pygame [here](https://www.pygame.org/wiki/GettingStarted)

-Download _Mr_Snake_Game.py_ and place in an approriate folder.
-Once done, open a command prompt and change to the directory to wherever the file is located.
-Then enter "python Mr_Snake_Game.py" to run.
+2. Download _Mr_Snake_Game.py_ and snake.ico and place in an approriate folder.
+3. Open a command prompt and change to the directory of the folder.
+4. Use this command to start the game:

+    `python Mr_Snake_Game.py`

 ### Screenshots:
 ![snake game](https://github.com/user-attachments/assets/fd411cab-6889-4d20-be45-422cc7df95e6)